Skip to content

 WIC for pregnancy and young children

 WIC helps pregnant people, breastfeeding parents, postpartum parents, infants, and children under 5 with healthy foods, nutrition support, breastfeeding help, and referrals.
-The state Kentucky WIC page explains the program.
-Apply through your local health department or WIC clinic.
+The state Kentucky WIC page explains how to apply through local WIC clinics.

 If you already receive Medicaid or SNAP, you may already meet the income part for WIC.
-You still need a WIC appointment and a nutrition screening.
-ASMOM has a Kentucky WIC guide and a national WIC benefits guide before your appointment.
+You still need a WIC appointment and nutrition screening.
+ASMOM’s Kentucky WIC guide can help you prepare.

 KTAP cash assistance